DRIVING DIRECTIONS TO GET TO FLICKENNEL

 This is the way in from Salida and points north and west, including the San Luis Valley...
 Take Highway 50 east, down through the Bighorn Sheep Canyon along the Arkansas River.
 It's pretty along the water, with the rushing river and the majestic rocks of the canyon walls - bring your camera and binoculars - you might see some bighorn sheep!

 Proceed down the river about 23 miles until you get to the tiny hamlet of Cotopaxi and the Cotopaxi Store.
 There's a winding little paved road on the right between the Store and a real estate office - it's County Road 1A, and it will take you about 7 miles to the stop-sign at Highway 69.
 Turn right on 69 and go south until you come to a stop-sign at Main Street in Westcliffe.
-Turn left and go about 1 1/4 miles to the Oak Creek Grade turn-off, then follow the directions given above.
+Turn left and go about 1 1/4 miles to the Oak Creek Grade turn-off, then follow the Method #3 directions given above.

 That's how to find us, and really, it's not as difficult as it seems, if you just follow these directions.
 If you think you're lost, please don't turn around and go all the way back to town - you're probably right over the hill from us!
 Stop, knock on someone's door or flag down a passerby and ASK where CR 271 is!
 It's also best to print out and bring these directions with you - we've known more than one party to get lost following MapQuest's directions or their vehicle's GPS! iPhones, iPads, tablets, etc. also don't work well in mountains, if at all.
-Even UPS and FedEx drivers get lost all the time up here, following their GPS.
+Even UPS, FedEx, and other commercial drivers get lost all the time up here, following their GPS.

 Bring your camera - it's very picturesque up here, and you never know when you might get to see a deer, bighorn sheep, pronghorn, elk, bear, bobcat, cougar, rattlesnake, wild turkey, hawk or eagle, or just our